chocolatey/docs/input/docs/Features/Paid/FeaturesChocolateyCentralManagement.md

+---
+Order: 20
+Title: Chocolatey Central Management (C4B)
+Description: Centrally access information on all client machines in your environment
+---

 # Chocolatey Central Management (CCM) (Business Editions Only)

 Chocolatey Central Management (CCM) provides you insights across your desktop and endpoint environments.